polarbasin/foodigi/CONTRIBUTING.md

 ### Rebase upstream changes into your branch

-Once you are done making changes, you can begin the process of getting your code merged into the main repo.
+Once you are done making changes, you can begin the process of getting your code merged into the main organizational repo.
 Step 1 is to rebase upstream changes to the master branch into yours by running this command from your branch: